Arpeggi-Labs/contracts/README.md

 ## What is the Audio Relationship Protocol (ARP)?

-The Audio Relationship Protocol (ARP) is a composable on-chain registry for music building blocks.
-ARP is decentralized, transparent and trustless, allowing musicians to permissionlessly use each other's work and unlocking music’s full potential as a creative form.
+The Audio Relationship Protocol (ARP) is a composable on-chain registry for music primitives.
+ARP is decentralized, transparent and trustless.

 ## Code